 - Press a piece of plastic wrap down onto the cheese.
 Cover and refrigerate for several hours to allow the rice to absorb the cheese flavors and for all of the flavors to mingle.

-Straight out of the blender the cheese mixture might seem too thin, but don't worry!
+Straight out of the blender the cheese mixture will seem thin, but don't worry!
 Two important things will happen once you add the rice and refrigerate the pimento cheese:

 - Starch from the rice will thicken the pimento cheese and add to the overall creaminess.